shashank-556/Mfinance/readme.md

 Clone this repo and write your own scripts in your local repo
 ###### comp
 The comp is the main class of mc module.
 Data of any entity can be retrieved using this class.</br>
 The comp class accepts one argument.
-The *symbol* of the company,index,etf etc. The symbol of any entity can be found in its url on moneycontrol.<br><br>
+The *symbol* of the company, etf etc. The symbol of any entity can be found in its url on moneycontrol.<br><br>
 <br>Symbol of Reliance Industries Ltd. is RI
 ![Symbol of Reliance](image/relurl.png)
 Symbol of Asian Paints is AP31